roman-milk/roman-milk.github.io/the-cock-report.md

  She led me to the bedroom, stepped aside and said, "See for yourself."

  On the bed a very naked Aimee was on her hands and knees and being fucked by a black man while two other black men stood by the bed watching and waiting their turn.
-Report_Story #2